-() Legislation requires all drivers to hold a certificate of competence demonstrating that they have undertaken appropriate training and can implement the skills and knowledge attained in relation to ensuring good welfare during the transport of livestock.
+LEGAL Legislation requires all drivers to hold a certificate of competence demonstrating that they have undertaken appropriate training and can implement the skills and knowledge attained in relation to ensuring good welfare during the transport of livestock.

-- T 2.1 Personnel in charge of hen transporters must: - a) have completed an approved training course - b) be able to demonstrate their competence in handling hens when loading and unloading them and while in transit. - T 2.1.1 All birds must be transported by an RSPCA Assured-approved haulier.

-T 2.1.2 The driver must:

-- a) have access to a copy of the current version of the 'RSPCA welfare standards for laying hens' - b) be familiar with the contents of the section related to transport - c) understand and apply the contents of the section related to transport where applicable. - T 2.1.3 The haulier must ensure that: - a) all birds are fit to travel - b) the welfare of birds is safeguarded from the time they are placed into the transport modules/crates until they are unloaded from the modules/crates at the abattoir.
+- T 2.1 LEGAL Personnel in charge of hen transporters must: - a) have completed an approved training course - b) be able to demonstrate their competence in handling hens when loading and unloading them and while in transit. - T 2.1.1 All birds must be transported by a haulier approved by the certification scheme that is assessing against these standards. - T 2.1.2 The driver must: - a) have access to a copy of the current version of the RSPCA welfare standards for laying hens - b) be familiar with the contents of the section related to transport - c) understand and apply the contents of the section related to transport where applicable. - T 2.1.3 The haulier must ensure that: - a) all birds are fit to travel - b) the welfare of birds is safeguarded from the time they are placed into the transport modules/crates until they are unloaded from the modules/crates at the slaughter facility.

-(j) The driver of the vehicle has a legal responsibility to inspect the birds at the time of loading and should inspect the birds prior to catching and departing.
+LEGAL The driver of the vehicle has a legal responsibility to inspect the birds at the time of loading and should inspect the birds prior to catching and departing.